Associate Judge Position - Guide for Candidates

-Judges and their dependants are entitled to hospital accommodation, in-hospital and other services, depending on their province of residence.
+Associate judges and their dependents are entitled to hospital accommodation, in-hospital and other services, depending on their province of residence.

 b) Public Service Health Care Plan

-This plan paid by the federal government covers a wide range of health costs not covered by provincial health plans for the benefit of judges and their dependants.
-Coverage is also available to retired judges on an optional basis.
+This plan paid by the federal government covers a wide range of health costs not covered by provincial health plans for the benefit of associate judges and their dependents.
+Coverage is also available to retired associate judges on an optional basis.

 c) Public Service Dental Care Plan

-Judges and their dependants are covered by the government paid dental care plan.
-Coverage is also available to retired judges on an optional basis.
+Associate judges and their dependents are covered by the government paid dental care plan.
+Coverage is also available to retired associate judges on an optional basis.

-Basic and Supplementary Life Insurance - Accidental Death and Dismemberment Insurance - Dependants' Insurance - Post Retirement Life Insurance - Living Benefit
+Basic and Supplementary Life Insurance - Accidental Death and Dismemberment Insurance - Dependents’ Insurance - Post Retirement Life Insurance - Living Benefit

 a) Basic Life Insurance